23 Books That Will Change Your Life

 7. We Should All Be Millionaires

-This book was gold to me.
-As a mother of children of colour, and a woman in business, I loved the statistics on women and women of colour regarding finances and business.
+This book is gold.
+We loved the statistics on women and women of colour regarding finances and business.

 Doing the exercises in this book will help you a lot in all areas of your life.